 September 3, 2012

 The Court of Appeal last week ruled that a liquidator appointed to a land owning company could use the disclaimer power in s 568 of the Corporations Act to extinguish leases granted by that company.
 This decision may have significant consequences for tenants and their financiers if their landlords are placed into liquidation.
-The […]
+The case […]

 Disclaimer of a lease by the landlord’s liquidator does not extinguish the tenant’s property – part II